goravel/docs/digging-deeper/artisan-console.md

 ## Defining Input Expectations

-When writing console commands, it is common to gather input from the user through arguments or options.
-Goravel makes it very convenient to get arguments and options that user input.
+When you write console commands, it's typical to collect user input through arguments or options.
+With Goravel, it's extremely easy to retrieve the arguments and options that the user provides.

 ### Arguments